AlexieVQ/not_in_the_bible/README.md

 For each source you need to specify:

 - `path`: the path to its content, an UTF-8 encoded plain text file,
-- `name`: the name of the book, that will appear in the responses the bot will send,
+- `name`: the name of the book, that will appear in the responses the bot send,
 - `lang`: language tag for the book, corresponding to a language tag supported by Twitter.